Handy Summer Info

 • The Coromandel is a guaranteed good time; however disorderly behaviour is never acceptable.
 Please follow the rules, plan before you party, show respect for others and look after your friends and family.

-• Check out facebook.com/SaferCoromandel for more tips on keeping safe this summer
+• Check out facebook.com/SaferCoromandel for tips on keeping safe this summer as you explore the stunning Coromandel.

 In New Zealand, we are all exposed to the risk of disasters that can include weather events, flooding, earthquakes, slips and other emergencies.
 We all need to understand these risks and their impact so we can keep ourselves, and our family and communities, safe.